 Items included in the financial statements of the Group are measured using the currency of the primary economic environment in which the entity operates ('the functional currency').
-The functional and presentation currency in these consolidated financial statement is 'Bulgarian lev' or 'BGN'.
+The functional and presentation currency currency is 'Bulgarian lev' or 'BGN'.

 2.2.2.
 Transactions and balances